20 of the Most Common Bug, Insect, and Pest Phobias

 Contrary to popular belief, Alfred Hitchcock didn’t invent ornithophobia with his infamous horror movie.
 This phobia can cover sparrows, owls, hawks, and everything in between.

-As usual, there’s no specific factor that causes this fear, and it’s often linked to some past trauma or other phobias (such as those related to disease or cleanliness).
+As usual, there’s no specific factor that causes this fear.
+It’s often linked to some past trauma or other phobias (such as those related to disease or cleanliness).
 The good news is that those cured of it often develop a deep love of falconry or other bird-related activities.

 worm